 Why This Place Matters

 Orange on Saturday.
 Music on the lawn.
 Neighbors who know your name.
-Fires in the backyard and a mountain view that never gets old.
-I was not from here — but I recognized immediately what I had been missing everywhere else.
-I clung to it.
+I was not from here — but I recognized immediately what I had been missing.
 I built my life around it.
 My daughter grew up in it.

 That is why I am running.
 Not for a title.
 Not for politics.
 To grab it back.